 Sensory Integration Therapy

-Our sensory systems are imperative to all aspects of our ability to engage in the world around us.
+Information from our sensory systems is essential for us to be able to engage in the world around us.
 Each of these systems individually fulfil a specific role for us, and together they constantly inform our brain about our body and our environment.
 This is so we can attend to what is important for us – keeping us safe, or interacting, exploring, mastering.
 Our sensory processing is very closely linked with our emotional processing and regulation.

 We may be over-responsive to particular sensory input.
 This means that our brain needs to receive less information from one or more of our sensory systems to register and process it.
 This often means we are sensitive to that kind of sensory information.
 For example, if we are over-responsive to auditory input, noisy environments, or particularly loud noises such as hand dryers may bother us.